SirSamelot/onefortheroad.github.io/_posts/2017-04-29-web-scraping-part-1.md

 # Conclusion
 One basic truth of web scraping is that it is inherently unreliable.
 Web content changes, quickly and often, and your code will soon break.
 Case in point: in the time it took to create this tutorial, BeerAdvocate removed one column of their Top 100 tables, thus requiring a rewrite of my draft code.
 Don't ever get discouraged; consider it a challenge to develop robust and flexible web scrapers.

 In **Web Scraping: Part 1**, we took a simple table from a web page and converted its contents into a tabular form that is ready for analysis.
 Tools like Beautiful Soup and *pandas* did most of the heavy lifting.
 Our simple code has much room for improvement.
-In Web Scraping: Part 2, we will scrape a (slightly) more complicated web page.
+In **Web Scraping: Part 2**, we will scrape a (slightly) more complicated web page.
 For now, all this work has made me quite thirsty...

 ### Resources